 The course addresses the main features of competition law: market power, cartels between rivals, anti-competitive clauses in vertical distribution agreements, unilateral abuse of a dominant position, and merger control.
 In addition, it assesses the interface between intellectual property rights and competition law, as well as the relationship between antitrust and sector-specific regulation.
-While contemporary competition law rests on insights gained from economics, it is not devoid of other (non-economic) policy considerations.
-All topics are examined in the light of the goals of competition law, of the economic approach and its limitations in the light of non-economic (political, social, environmental) considerations.
+While contemporary competition law rests on insights gained from economics, it is not devoid of other non-economic (political, social, environmental) considerations.
 Apart from substantive law, particular attention is devoted to enforcement by competition authorities: imposition of fines and criminal penalties against firms and individuals, considerations of due process rights in administrative and judicial procedures, as well as international cooperation between competition authorities in a multi-jurisdictional system.
 Alongside public enforcement, private litigation is increasingly important and often involves third-country jurisdictions, in particular the United States.
-While focusing on EU/Swiss competition laws, we will also consider some important areas of convergence/divergence with US antitrust law and discuss the legal, economic, procedural and political reasons for those differences.
+While focusing on EU/Swiss competition laws, we will also consider some important areas of convergence/divergence with US antitrust law and discuss the reasons for those differences.
 All topics are examined in the light of significant recent case-law.